- The asset types required (video, image, text, audio, etc.) via the

-Pre-defined, industry-standard specifications provided by the AdCP Reference Creative Agent (https://creative.adcontextprotocol.org):
+Standard formats are predefined specifications provided by the AdCP Reference Creative Agent (https://creative.adcontextprotocol.org).

 Custom Formats

-- Custom validation: Publisher-specific creative review or assembly logic
+- Custom validation logic: Publisher-specific review or assembly rules

 Discovering Formats

-Buyers discover available formats using thelist_creative_formats task, which returns formats supported by a sales agent.
+Buyers discover supported formats using thelist_creative_formats task exposed by sales agents.

 Format Authority